jdlubrano/stream_lines/README.md

 ## Releasing

-After merging in the new functionality to the master branch:
+After merging in the new functionality to the main branch:

 ```
-git checkout master
+git checkout main
 git pull --prune
 bundle exec rake version:bump:<major, minor, or patch>
 bundle exec rubocop -a